• Skip to primary navigation

 5. Will Rakuten Trade charge for corporate actions in the future?

-Rakuten Trade currently doesn’t charge a fee for corporate action related activities and has yet to have plans to change this.
+Rakuten Trade currently doesn’t charge a fee for corporate action-related activities and has yet to have plans to change this.

 6. I’m already trading with another broker, how can I transfer my existing shares to Rakuten Trade?